 - Ozymandias from Watchmen emphasizes his Super Intelligence, but actually possesses many of these powers, so much more than the other Non-Powered Costumed Hero characters that he almost seems to have genuine superpowers.
 It's established, though, that all his abilities are mundane in origin, and the only true Super in the Watchmen universe is Dr. Manhattan.

 - Indiana Jones has Intelligence, Skill, Fame, and Money, and is also highly charismatic and dashing.
 But perhaps most importantly, he is an extremely lucky son-of-a-bitch.

-- X-Men: Even without his psychic superpowers, Professor Charles Xavier still exerts influence through his intelligence, charisma and money, and these three attributes are more vital to the formation and continuation of the X-Men than his mutation.
+- X-Men Film Series: Even without his psychic superpowers, Professor Charles Xavier still exerts influence through his intelligence, charisma and money, and these three attributes are more vital to the formation and continuation of the X-Men than his mutation.

 - Sherlock Holmes and Professor Moriarty sometimes get into this territory, although the degree of it depends on the adaptation.
 Holmes's intelligence, powers of observation, unusual skills, and combat prowess are all impressive but within the realm of what it's theoretically possible for a "normal" human to do - but with his combined skillset he's unmatched in his area of expertise.
 Moriarty's intelligence and web of influence make him the most dangerous of all of Holmes's adversaries.